Gaiden92/P13OC/doc/cicd.rst

 .. image:: img/image-select.png

-Third, complete the informations (you can just change the name of the project for now)
+Third, complete the information (you can just change the name of the project for now)

 **We need to add 2 variables:**